nl-design-system/rotterdam/packages/web-components/date-picker/README.md

   - Render the calendar grid with an HTML `table` element.
 - We have optimized the rendering in forced colors mode.
 - Hardcode minimum target size for options at 24x24px

+## Non functional requirements

+- TypeScript config must use very strict config
+- TypeScript must have no warnings or errors